 To read the entire IBA letter, click here.

-If you or anyone you know is facing foreclosure, struggling with debt, or contemplating a real estate transaction, please call or e-mail us today for a free consultation.
+If you or anyone you know is facing foreclosure, struggling with debt, or contemplating a real estate transaction, please call or e-mail us today for a consultation.
 Let the lawyers and staff at the Law Offices of Evan M. Rosen, P.A. serve you!